cssam/irdetoi-note/README.md

 ## **Project Requirement**

-Write a server (or Serverless) that implenents a simple RESTful Web API.
-You can use the language and framework of your choice (Node/Express, Java/Springboot, Python/Flask, or other similar).
+A simple RESTful Web API with Node/Express uses AtlasDB and AWS-Fargate.
 It is a API that allows to keep track of notes.
 Each note has the following JSON format,

 ```json
 {